d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ## Probability

 4. Since the early 1980s, the rapid antigen detection test (RADT) of group A *streptococci* has been used to detect strep throat.
-A recent study of the accuracy of this test shows that the sensitivity, positive RADT given person has strep throat in children is 86%, while the specificity, negative RADT given the person does not have strep throat in children is 92%.
-The prevalence, the probability of having group A strep, is 37% in children less than 18 years old.
+A recent study of the accuracy of this test shows that the sensitivity, the probability of a positive RADT given the person has strep throat, is 86% in children, while the specificity, the probability of a negative RADT given the person does not have strep throat, is 92% in children.
+The prevalence, the probability of having group A strep, is 37% in children.
 \vspace{1mm}

     Let A = the event the child has strep throat, and B = the event the child has a positive RADT.
 \vspace{0.1in}

   a.
 Identify what each numerical value given in the problem represents in probability notation.
 \vspace{.1in}

 |                 0.86 =